robochuck84/stock-tracker/README.md

 * Controller needs a test
 * Display of prices needs a consistent format
 * Web Site needs dedicated grunt build
+  * Currently cant run website as a standalone entity
+  * Jar files are passed in the clear, needs minification
 * ~~Implement to the API specification~~
 * ~~Split data layer from API pojos~~
 * ~~Fix display of Timestamp on return json~~